 - Pine bark shavings

-A common theme of all these growth mediums: You can pick up a handful of any of these mediums, and they will slip right through your fingers because their density is low.
+A common theme of all these growth mediums is you can pick up a handful of any of them, and they will slip right through your fingers because their density is low.

 A cornerstone of hydroponic gardening is to allow plants to absorb oxygen, which they need to survive and thrive.